 Call our team today on 0800 644 6080

 A licensed insolvency practitioner will ensure the company is closed down in the correct way.
 Following the liquidation, you do not need to worry about creditors petitioning for your company to be reinstated, instead you can rest assured that the company has been formally shut down and you can move on.

 If you are considering closing down your company, you should make it a matter of priority to contact a licensed insolvency practitioner who can give you the help and advice you need to make the best decision for you and your company.
 Real Business Rescue has a nationwide team of licensed insolvency practitioners who can talk you through your options and help you decide on your next move.
-With 100 offices stretching from Inverness down to Exeter, Real Business Rescue can offer unparalleled director advice across the UK.
 Call our expert team today to arrange a free no-obligation consultation.

 Further Reading on Company strike off has been suspended – what now?

 Still unsure whether liquidation is right for your company?
 Don't worry, the experts at Real Business Rescue are here to help.
 Our licensed insolvency practitioners will take the time to understand the problems your company is facing before recommending the best course of action going forward based on your own unique circumstances.

 - 100+ Offices Nationwide

 - Supported 25,000+ Directors